TERREMEMBER/znbase/docs/content/v2.0/deploy/public-clouds/aws/terraform.md

   vpc_id = "VPC_ID_HERE"
   subnet_ids = ["SUBNET_ID_HERE"]

-  # Replication factor of the YugabyteDB cluster.
+  # Replication factor of the ZNbaseDB cluster.
   replication_factor = "3"

   # The number of nodes in the cluster, this cannot be lower than the replication factor.